 Type of Insurance Requested

-David Surles, Contributing Author
+David Surles, IIAT Contributing Author

 The value of a physical damage loss on a personal auto policy is determined by the Limit of Insurance section in Part D (Coverage for Damage to Your Auto).
 That section says the company is liable for the smallest of the following amounts: (1) the actual cash value of the property; (2) the amount necessary to repair or replace the property with other of like kind and quality; or (3) the amount stated in the Declarations.
 These measures of loss don’t necessarily indemnify an insured for the full amount of financial loss, however, because sometimes a vehicle isn’t worth as much after a loss even if it has been repaired to its pre-loss condition.

-The Fort Worth Court of Appeals said “yes” last month in the case of Notebloom vs. Farmers Texas County Mutual Ins.
+The Fort Worth Court of Appeals ratified the TDI Bulletin in its 2013 decision in the case of Noteboom vs. Farmers Texas County Mutual Ins.
 Co.
-The court allowed recovery for the cost of repairs, loss of use and diminished value, as calculated on a comparison of the value of the vehicle before the accident and after the repairs.
+The court allowed recovery for the cost of repairs, loss of use and diminished value as calculated based on a comparison of the vehicle’s value before the accident and after the repairs.